-The U.S. Is Involved in Fewer Ground Wars
+The U.S. Will Be Involved in Fewer Ground Wars

-The $26 trillion debt and sequestration mean that the United States really can't afford to wage large ground wars anymore.
+The $27 trillion debt and federal budget sequestration that's reduced spending on some items mean that the U.S. really can't afford to wage large ground wars anymore.

-In March 2019, the government increased the 2020 national security budget to $750 billion.
-The Department of Defense said that this increase will strengthen its competitive edge and help the military succeed by prioritizing innovation and modernization in warfighting for decades to come.
+In March 2019, the government increased the Fiscal 2020 national security budget to $750 billion.
+The Department of Defense said that this increase will strengthen its competitive edge and help the military succeed by prioritizing innovation and modernization in war for decades to come.